Robert Rose (basketball)

 Robert Paul Rose (born 27 December 1964) is an American-Australian retired professional basketball player.
 He played the majority of his career in the Australian National Basketball League (NBL), where he won a championship with the South East Melbourne Magic in 1992 and was a two-time NBL Most Valuable Player in 1993 and 2001.
 Rose was nicknamed "Australia's Michael Jordan" due to his clutch shooting and defensive abilities.

+Early life

+Rose was born in Rochester, New York, as the youngest of nine children.
+He grew up as a fan of the Cincinnati Reds and dreamt of becoming a professional baseball player as a child.
+Rose attended Cardinal Mooney High School where he led the Cardinals basketball team to the Section V Class AAA title as a senior.

+Rose had planned to attend an NCAA Division III school to play basketball when he was noticed by Bob Ward, a volunteer assistant with the George Mason Patriots who was at home for Christmas break in December 1981.
+Ward convinced Patriots head coach Rick Barnes to watch Rose during the sectional finals; Ward said that Barnes "really liked him."

 College career

 Rose played collegiately for the George Mason Patriots from 1982 to 1986.
+He was destined to redshirt his freshman season but he earned a starting spot on the team before the season began.
 During his senior season, he led the Patriots to their first National Invitational Tournament (NIT).
 Rose was a second-team All-ECAC South selection in 1985 and a first-team All-CAA selection in 1986.
 He ranks in the top 10 of points (9th), rebounds (9th), steals (3rd), blocks (6th), field goal percentage (4th), free throw percentage (8th) and free throws made (9th) in Patriots program history.